VeggieVampire/NeoPixel-FeatherWing-Sweep/README.md

 # NeoPixel-FeatherWing-Sweep
-Fills a colums dots one after the other with a one color
+Fills a colums of dots one after the other with a one single color then another color.